 Deaf Systems Advocate

 Jonathan was born in Korea to deaf parents.
 After passing away when Jonathan was very young.
 Jonathan and his biological sister, who was also deaf, were both adopted by a hearing family in Michigan.
-Acclimating as a Michigan resident brings life-long commitment to being a Detroit fan in every sport!
+Acclimating as a Michigan resident brings a life-long commitment to being a Detroit fan in every sport!
 When Jonathan isn’t rooting for his home teams, he enjoys working on computers.
 Prior to moving to Rochester, NY, Jonathan worked as a Deaf Services Coordinator in Binghamton for 5 years and has been involved with deaf organizations such as National Association for the Deaf and Empire State Association for the Deaf.
 Before his move, Jonathan also spent nine months in Korea, studying the origins of his family’s roots.
 During his stay, he taught American Sign Language to deaf and hearing students alike.
-With his unique background, Jonathan is very passionate in improving Deaf Education and is thrilled to be the Deaf Systems Advocate.
+With his unique background, Jonathan is very passionate about improving Deaf Education and is thrilled to be the Deaf Systems Advocate.

 Ericka began working with CDR in June 2015 as the Systems Advocate.
-Ericka is pursuing her AA degree and will later receive a Bachelor’s degree in Social Work with a focus in Disability Rights.
+Ericka is pursuing her AA degree and will later receive a Bachelor’s degree in Social Work with a focus on Disability Rights.
 Before joining CDR, Ericka was involved in the Spina Bifida community in the Central Florida chapter, working with other local chapters to inform the public on what Spina Bifida is and how to interact with persons who use a wheelchair for a mobility device.
 Ericka is a member of ADAPT, a national grass-roots community that organizes disability rights activists to engage in nonviolent direct action, including civil disobedience, to assure the civil and human rights of people with disabilities to live in freedom.
 Her first ADAPT action was on her third day of work!
-Though her work covers many topics regarding people with disabilities, she is very passionate about helping other people with disabilities not only live in a safe and affordable environment but also having accessible transportation.
+Though her work covers many topics regarding people with disabilities, she is very passionate about helping other people with disabilities not only live in a safe and affordable environment but also have accessible transportation.